 Epidaurus is also notable for the Temple of Asklepios located north of the theatre.
 The Temple was a prominent healing center in ancient Greece.
 Patients would therefore spend the night in the great hall of Asklepios, waiting for the healing god to visit them in their dreams.
 The Temple of Asklepios includes remnants of Greek baths, physician rooms, and an expansive gymnasium.

-If you appreciate humanity, history, and arts, book our Epidaurus Family Friendly Guided Tour.Check availability
+If you appreciate humanity, history, and arts, book our Epidaurus Family Friendly Guided Tour.Ask for info!

 Archaeological Sites of Mycenae and Tiryns (1989)

 Home to the very first Greeks, Mycenae was a large city that had a population of around 30,000 people at its peak.
 The earliest record of Greek mythology was inscribed on clay tablets dating back to the Mycenaean civilization.

 In Argolis, the major Mycenaean cities were Mycenae and Tiryns.
 The Lion’s Gate entrance features two lions flanking a pillar.
 The gate is about 10 feet wide and 10 feet high; the sculpture of the lions is about three feet high.
 This entrance to the palace and the Tomb of Agamemnon is simply breathtaking.

 A family visit to Mycenae is a fantastic day trip and it just 77 miles from Athens.
 That said, even if you do not plan to stay in the Peloponnese, you could easily visit the archaeological site of Mycenae with the kids as a part of a day trip from Athens.